Table of Contents

-Well, the answer to this can never be a simple yes or no. Cannabis cards help people access this great therapeutic herb, one which has shown to have endless medical applications but for any prescription drug the journey is not as simple as farm to table.
+Well, the answer to this can never be a simple yes or no. Medical cannabis cards help people access this great therapeutic herb, one which has shown to have endless medical applications but for any prescription drug the journey is not as simple as farm to table.

 Pharmaceuticals follow a very different trajectory to reach the market.
 They start with being extensively studied.
 This includes animal as well as human trials.
 Followed by an extremely close inspection by the FDA.
 But as everyone is aware even after all this there is still a horde of side effects that accompany pharmaceuticals.
 From senior citizens to children, there is anecdotal reference backing the use of cannabis.